Marlborough District: Transport

-The Main North Line railway serves the region, running roughly parallel so State Highway 1.
+The Main North Line railway serves the region, running roughly parallel to State Highway 1.
 The first section of the line in Marlborough opened on 18 November 1875 between Blenheim and Picton.
 The line south of Blenheim opened to Seddon in October 1902, to Ward in April 1911, and to Wharanui in December 1915.
 The line finally opened across the present-day Marlborough border in October 1942 when the line was extended to Clarence.
-The entire line through to Christchurch opened on 15 December 1945 when the railheads met at Kaikoura.
+The entire line through to Christchurch opened on 15 December 1945 when the railheads met at Kaikōura.
 Today, the line is used by the Coastal Pacific passenger train, which operates one return journey per day during the summer months.
 The line is also heavily used by freight trains between Christchurch and the Cook Strait rail ferry at Picton.

 Woodbourne Airport (trading as Marlborough Airport) is the region's main airport.
 Air New Zealand Link operates flights from Woodbourne to Auckland and Wellington and Sounds Air operates flights from Woodbourne to Wellington and Christchurch Airport.
 Sounds Air also operates flights from Picton Aerodrome to Wellington.

 Port Marlborough at Picton is the region's main seaport.
 Interislander and Bluebridge both operate roll-on-roll-off ferry services between Picton and Wellington.